frank-y-liu/texlive-docker-image/README.md

 The image `frankliu1/latex:ubuntu` ccontains `texlive-full`, the default packaged from ubuntu.
 It contains most of the macros and fonts.
 However some macros may be out-of-date, which can cause compilation errors.
 The size is 3.4GB.

-Image `frankliu1/latex_ctan:ubuntu` is built on the latest stable version of CTAN.
-It has `all` packages and fonts.
-The size is 6.3GB.
+Image `frankliu1/latex:ubuntu` is built on the latest stable version of CTAN.
+It has `all` packages and fonts, with a size of 6.3GB.

-Image `frankliu1/latex_ctan:custom` is a custom build with selected latex packages.
-It's based on Ubuntu LTS 20.04.1
+Image `frankliu1/latex:ctan_custom` is a custom build with selected latex packages.
+It's based on Ubuntu LTS 20.04.1 image.

 Usage
 ------------